Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

-\textbf{The effectiveness of TDG.} Here, we first demonstrate the rationality of TDG in~\cref{fig:mottdg}, which exhibits a typical process of the reverse sampling, from which one could see the significant temporal dynamics, \ie, the images are generated from the unrecognizable contents to the perceptually rich contents, and finally the imperceptible details.
-The dynamics also imply the varying of the image priors, and thus applying the guidance separately could facilitate the image restoration.
-Then, we present the results of ablation studies in~\cref{tab:abstdg}, which demonstrate the effectiveness of TDG on facilitating the image dehazing.
+\textbf{The effectiveness of AIR.} Here, we first demonstrate the rationality of AIR in Fig.\ref{fig:motair} which shows a typical denoising process of PDM.
+From the figure, one could see the significant temporal dynamics, \textit{i.e.}, the images are generated from the unrecognizable contents to the perceptually rich contents, and finally the imperceptible details.
+The dynamics also imply the varying of the contents should be focused and restored in the test degraded image, and thus applying different guidance strategies could facilitate image restoration.
+We present the ablation results in Tab.~\ref{tab:absair}, which show the effectiveness of the three stages on facilitating image dehazing.
+In addition, we also conduct analysis experiments on stage divisions as shown in Tab.~\ref{tab:absstg}, from which one could see that both early and late dividing steps result in the inferior performances.
+In other words, a proper stage division consistent with the temporal dynamics could improve the performance of image restoration.

-\textbf{The effectiveness of the referred image.} The quantitative results are presented in~\cref{tab:ref}, from which one could see that the referred image significantly improve the performance.
-This is owing to they could prevent the degradation model from falling into trivial solutions.
-However, excessive referred images also dominates the single target degraded image during the degradation modeling, and thus degrades the performance.
-Moreover, each referred image introduces additional inference costs, and thus a proper number of the referred image is required by fully considering the performance and cost.